Techtonica/curriculum/css/css.md

 Tutorials for changing and removing style tags are provided in the [CSS slides](https://docs.google.com/presentation/d/1p-IXWxo0NEbZbHQ_Mdoo-A9dlFXqfSPOfW6navfyeTI/edit?usp=sharing)

 ### Challenge
-Change and remove inline style tags from [Google](https://www.google.com/),[Amazon](https://www.amazon.in/) and change the website design accordingly.
+Change and remove style and link tags from [Google](https://www.google.com/),[Amazon](https://www.amazon.in/) and change the website design accordingly.

 ### Check for Understanding